-Generous donations have allowed our school to build out an infrastructure that would have been impossible without them — touching on everything from academics to sports to technology to the arts.
+Generous donations have allowed our school to build an infrastructure that would otherwise have been impossible — touching on everything from academics to sports to technology to the arts.

 We can now afford to take every student from sixth through 11th grade on overnight college trips.
-The money also enabled the school to buy iPads for an online reading program tailored to students’ needs.
-Further, BAL was able to bring in mental health counseling using some of the funds, and also buy violins — at the students’ behest — for a class where most students are learning to read music for the first time.
-The cash also helps cover a writers-in-residence and artist-in-residence programs and enables the school to publish a literary magazine and newspaper.
+Donations have also enabled the school to buy iPads for an online reading program tailored to student needs.
+Further, BAL was able to bring in mental health counseling using some of the funds and also buy violins — at the students’ behest — for a class where most students are learning to read music for the first time.
+The cash also helps cover writer-in-residence and artist-in-residence programs and enables the school to publish both a literary journal and a professional-quality magazine.

 help a teacher

 Like many throughout our city, BAL teachers use Donors Choose to fill their classrooms with the necessary supplies and to help them carry out fundamental and valuable projects.
 Be empowered to impact a classroom at the source.

 Your donation allows us to enrich the lives of our students.
 Support our school, our students and our city with a tax deductible contribution.

 AmazonSmile is the same Amazon you know and love —same products, prices and services — but by shopping through the below link, 0.5% of the price of your eligible AmazonSmile purchases will be donated to the Bronx Letters Foundation.

 Spread the Word

 Tell your friends and family about out wonderful school, and empower them to get involved and make a difference.